ivillamadrid/FloodMapping/docs/source/lsm.rst

 .. _Yokoya: https://doi.org/10.1109/TGRS.2020.3035469

-At this point is useful to describe a metric for comparison or change detection between images or simulations, the Jaccard index:
+At this point is useful to describe a metric for comparison or change detection between images or simulations, the Jaccard index
+(intersection over union):

 .. math::